Hector-Tello-The-bridge/taller-bbdd-sql/README.md

 ---

-# Módulo 0 - Fundamentos
+# TALLER BBDD - SQL

 ## TEORÍA